seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 historical analyses relative to fisheries impacts would be limited.

 ### f.
 Uncertainty and sensitivity analyses.
-Estimated standard deviations of parameters and selected management measures for the four models are summarized in Tables \ref{tab:est_pars_ref}, \ref{tab:est_pars_vast}, and \ref{tab:est_pars_fit_survey} (and compiled together in Table \ref{tab:est_pars_all}.
+Estimated standard deviations of parameters and selected management measures for the models are summarized in Tables \ref{tab:est_pars_ref}, \ref{tab:est_pars_vast}, and \ref{tab:est_pars_fit_survey} (and compiled together in Table \ref{tab:est_pars_all}.
 Probabilities for mature male biomass and OFL in 2017 are presented in Section F.